Pireza/sem5pi-24-25-3da/TodoApi/docs/SprintA/1221029/UC7/engineering_process.md

-# US1 - To register backoffice users
+# US7 - As a patient login to system using external IAM credentials

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions.
+As a Patient, I want to log in to the healthcare system using my external IAM credentials, so that I can access my appointments, medical records, and other features securely.

 ### 1.2.
-Customer Specifications and Clarifications

-**From the client clarifications:**

-> **Question:** What are the system's password requirements?

-> **Answer:** At least 10 characters long, at least a digit, a capital letter and a special character.

-### 1.3.
 Acceptance Criteria

 * **AC1:** Backoffice users (e.g., doctors, nurses, technicians) are registered by an Admin via an internal process, not via self-registration.